Is ghee vegan? Have you ever seen ghee in a vegan recipe? If not, do you know the reason behind the restriction?

-A Message to Vegans and the Vegan-Curious people
+Is ghee vegan: A Message to Vegans and the Vegan-Curious people

-Although she remains mostly vegan herself, she includes grass-fed ghee in her diet as she “believed (and research say also) that this is the healthiest (and most humane and ecologically reverential) way to eat.” she says is ghee vegan or not, moderate ghee in diet offers lots of health benefits.
+Although she remains vegan primarily herself, she includes grass-fed ghee in her diet as she “believed (and research say also) that this is the healthiest (and most humane and ecologically reverential) way to eat.” she says is ghee vegan or not, moderate ghee in the diet offers lots of health benefits.

 Milkio organic grass-fed ghee is a lactose and casein-free dairy product appropriate for people with lactose intolerance.
 It is used in making vegan dishes in many kitchens, although concept-wise, it is not a vegan product.